scaccogatto/vue-waypoint/README.md

 - Waypoint as span: `<Waypoint :tag="'span'" /> --> renders --> <span class="waypoint"></span>`
 - Waypoint as p: `<Waypoint :tag="'p'" /> --> renders --> <p class="waypoint"></p>`

+## CSS helpers

+The component comes with three classes:

+- `waypoint`: set when the waypoint is ready
+- `going-in`, `going-out`: dinamically changed when the waypoint comes in and out
+- `direction-up`, `direction-down`, `direction-left`, `direction-right`: dinamically changed when the direction changes

+- [x] Zero configuration needed
+- [x] Useful for simple CSS animations

+Examples:

+- `<Waypoint class="waypoint going-in direction-up" />` - the element is visible and came from bottom and is going top (natural scroll)
+- `<Waypoint class="waypoint going-in direction-down" />` - the element is visible and came from top and is going up (reverse natural scroll)
+- `<Waypoint class="waypoint going-out direction-up" />` - the element is not visible and came from bottom and is going top
+- `<Waypoint class="waypoint going-out direction-down" />` - the element is not visible and came from top and is going up

 ## Events

 ### `change`